Today's Bible Reading: 1 Peter 1

 Thinking and Reflecting

-Peter introduces his letter by mentioning new birth; living hope; eternal inheritance; and faith that leads to salvation, glory and honor.
+Peter introduces his letter by mentioning new birth, living hope, eternal inheritance, and faith that leads to salvation, glory and honor.
 Hope focused on grace motivates faithful obedience that leads to holiness.
 This new life is based on the message of Jesus and his redeeming blood.
-It separates Christians from empty religion and immature attitudes, and results in sincere fraternal love among Christians.
+It separates Christians from empty religion and immature attitudes, and results in sincere brotherly love among Christians.

 Father God, use my time of reading and study to strengthen and perfect my faith.
 Give me more complete understanding of your will in my life.
 Thank you for the blessings of your grace in my life--new life, living hope, and certain inheritance.
 Help me endure during times of difficulty, keeping my mind focused on your grace exhibited in Jesus, in whose name and by whose power I pray, Amen.